Palau: Environment

-The nation is also vulnerable to earthquakes, volcanic activity, and tropical storms.
-Palau already has a problem with inadequate water supply and limited agricultural areas to support its population.

-On 5 November 2005, President Tommy E. Remengesau, Jr. took the lead on a regional environmental initiative called the Micronesia challenge, which would conserve 30% of near-shore coastal waters and 20% of forest land by 2020.
+On 5 November 2005, President Tommy E. Remengesau Jr. took the lead on a regional environmental initiative called the Micronesia Challenge, which would conserve 30% of near-shore coastal waters and 20% of forest land by 2020.
 Following Palau, the initiative was joined by the Federated States of Micronesia, the Marshall Islands, and the US territories of Guam and Northern Mariana Islands.
 Together, this combined region represents nearly 5% of the marine area of the Pacific Ocean and 7% of its coastline.

 Palau contains the Palau tropical moist forests terrestrial ecoregion.
 It had a 2019 Forest Landscape Integrity Index mean score of 8.09/10, ranking it 27th globally out of 172 countries.

-Sanctuary
+The country is vulnerable to earthquakes, volcanic activity, and tropical storms.

+Shark sanctuary

 On 25 September 2009, Palau announced that it would create the world's first shark sanctuary.
-Palau banned all commercial shark fishing within the waters of its exclusive economic zone (EEZ).
+Palau banned all commercial shark fishing within the waters of its exclusive economic zone.
 The sanctuary protects about 600000 km2 of ocean, a similar size to France.
 President Johnson Toribiong announced the sanctuary at a meeting of the United Nations.
-President Toribiong proposed a worldwide ban on fishing for sharks.
+Toribiong proposed a worldwide ban on fishing for sharks.
 In 2012, Palau received the Future Policy Award from World Future Council, because "Palau is a global leader in protecting marine ecosystems".